KhronosGroup/glTF/specification/2.0/README.md

 A sparse accessor differs from a regular one in that `bufferView` property isn't required.
 When it's omitted, the sparse accessor is initialized as an array of zeros of size `(size of the accessor element) * (accessor.count)` bytes.
 A sparse accessor `min` and `max` properties correspond, respectively, to the minimum and maximum component values once the sparse substitution is applied.

+When nor `sparse`, neither `bufferView` is defined, `min` and `max` properties could have any values.
+This is intended for use cases when binary data is supplied by external means (e.g., via extensions).

 #### Data Alignment

 The offset of an `accessor` into a `bufferView` (i.e., `accessor.byteOffset`) and the offset of an `accessor` into a `buffer` (i.e., `accessor.byteOffset + bufferView.byteOffset`) must be a multiple of the size of the accessor's component type.